 Every woman should be able to deliver with a skilled birth attendant who has both the knowledge and technical skills necessary to provide appropriate, timely health services and the ability to communicate in a caring, respectful manner.
 Maternal mortality ratios remain high in many countries despite high coverage of skilled birth attendance, suggesting that this indicator is limited in its ability to measure quality of care.
 Because there is not a standard definition for the term “skilled birth attendant,” providers labeled as such may not be able to deliver essential services such as manually removing the placenta after delivery.

-Shortages and poor distribution of the global health workforce has resulted in 64 countries having less than 23 skilled health providers per 100,000 people, failing to meet the minimum critical threshold calculated by the World Health Organization.
+Shortages and poor distribution of the global health workforce has resulted in 64 countries having fewer than 23 skilled health providers per 100,000 people, failing to meet the minimum critical threshold calculated by the World Health Organization.
 Based on the authors’ review of the evidence, the majority of women who deliver at home in low- and middle-income countries (LMICs) do not have a skilled birth attendant present.
 Among women who deliver in facilities and hospitals, the type of provider (doctor or nurse/midwife) varies.
 In some cases, women deliver at facilities without a skilled attendant or at home with no one present.

 Health facilities vary widely in their capacity to provide high quality intrapartum care.
 The authors found that facilities in LMICs are generally better equipped to offer routine care than emergency obstetric care (EmOC).
 In Kenya, only 16% of facilities are capable of offering emergency obstetric services.
 Basic infrastructure is also lacking: 66% of hospitals in sub-Saharan Africa lack electricity, and many facilities in low-resource settings lack adequate sanitation and clean water.
 Similar to skilled birth attendance, facility-based delivery does not necessarily indicate high quality care.